LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## 10/23/24: TA Meeting + SIM7600 Arrival

 We had our TA meeting today, and we realized that the BMP280 sensor is not sold anymore, which resulted in us having to switch to a BME280 sensor, which had more capabilities.
 The SIM7600 module also came in today, which was great as I could start testing it and put on whatever code I had written for it already, but this did not end up being the case.
 I spent a little bit of time today trying to connect it to the ESP32, and try to flash some code on it, but this resulted in a lot of errors, which didn't make sense to me.
-I went through the [manual](file:///Users/aditya/Downloads/SIM7500_SIM7600_Series_AT_Command_Manual_V3.00.pdf) that came with the module
+I went through the [manual](https://www.waveshare.com/w/upload/a/af/SIM7500_SIM7600_Series_AT_Command_Manual_V3.00.pdf) that came with the module very thoroughly before resuming testing.